Tour du Mont Blanc Blog: Everything you need to know about the TMB.

 2. How long does the Tour du Mont Blanc take?

-If you’re short on time, we can also offer part-sections of the trail.
+There are further options to break up distances here and there, for those looking for a gentler pace.
+And of course it’s always possible to add a rest day or two if you like.
 All our holidays are completely open to customisation - just get in touch and we’re more than happy to work out an itinerary that works best for you.

 3. When is the best time to walk the Tour du Mont Blanc?